osism/ansible-collection-commons/roles/hostname/README.rst

-Ansible role for setting up the hostname.
-It uses the short hostname provided from the ansible inventory.
+Ansible role for setting the hostname.
+It uses either the short or the full hostname from the ansible inventory.

+**Role Variables**

+.. zuul:rolevar:: hostname_use_fqdn
+   :default: false

+Whether to use the full name (`inventory_hostname`) instead of the short name (`inventory_hostname_short`) as hostname.